vijay9908/CLIShoppingcart/README.md

 # CLIShoppingcart
-this is an offline cart for users to try buying items in an online store
+this is an offline cart for users to experience shopping via Terminal